nikrowell/cranium/README.md

 Retrieves the given header from the request.

 #### `$req->query($key[, $fallback = null])`
-Retrieves the given parameters from the query string.
+Retrieves the given parameter from the query string.

 #### `$req->body($key[, $fallback = null])`
-Retrieves the given parameters from the query string.
+Retrieves the given parameter from the body.

 Property         | Description
 ---------------- | -----------------------------------------